Have you ever wondered if border collies have webbed feet? Since many people asked me about this matter, I decided to do some research on it.

 Anyhow, border collies have to swim at some point in their life.
 So it’s essential to train them to swim.

-Imagine you are about to go for a family trip, and you hope to take your border collie too.
+Imagine you are about to go on a family trip, and you hope to take your border collie too.

 So when you meet a good waterway which is suitable for swimming and if your dog doesn’t know how to swim, what will you do?
 Will you leave him on the bank while you enjoy with water?